nosana-ci/docs.nosana.io/docs/hosts/grid-windows.md

 ### Run Podman API

 This command can be used to start Podman service on port 8080, so our GPU Hosts can reach it.
-This is also already done by the `register.sh` script in the final step, so this step is optional:
+This is also already done by the `start.sh` script in the final step, so this step is optional:

 ```sh:no-line-numbers
 podman system service --time 0 tcp:0.0.0.0:8080&